TidalCub/Uni-PHP/README.md

 `action="<?php echo htmlspecialchars($_SERVER["PHP_SELF"]); ?>`

-`PHP_SELF` is a super veriable that refrances to the file name its in.
+`PHP_SELF` is a super variable that references the file name it's in.

-To show the errors, the php code will be in the same file as the form.
+To show the errors, the PHP code will be in the same file as the form.

-This can be done by either having it in the same file or using requiers.
+This can be done by either having it in the same file or using required.

 Once you have a html form, you can validate the user inputs.

 ## PHP Code

-Start by checking if a post action has been done.
+Start by checking if a post-action has been done.

 ```php
   if($_SERVER["REQUEST_METHOD"] == "POST"){